Loading...

 lsblk

-This quickly confirms whether /boot is a separate partition and which device backs the root filesystem.
-It’s your starting point for “what disk is boot reading from.”
+This confirms whether /boot is a separate partition and which device backs the root filesystem.
+It is your starting point for identifying the storage path the system boots from.

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT